-Built from high-speed counters, the timing circuitry on the NI 1427 can generate precise real-time control signals for your camera.
+Built from high-speed counters, the timing circuitry on the NI 1429 can generate precise real-time control signals for your camera.
 Map the output of this circuitry to a trigger line to provide accurate pulses and pulse trains.
 Use these control signals to control exposure time and frame rate.

-Note For your convenience, the external control for cameras that support the NI 1427 has been preprogrammed into the camera file.
-You can use MAX to specify the frequency and duration of these signals in easy-to-use units.
+Note The external control for cameras has been preprogrammed into the camera file.
+You can use Measurement & Automation Explorer (MAX) to specify the frequency and duration of these signals in easy-to-use units.